Recidivism: The Great Lie of “Frightening and High”

 During the Treatment-oriented era of the late 1950s to the mid-1970s, the viewpoint of the “sex offender changed from an incurable threat.
 The term “child molester” was coined as a term to denote a petty offender, one who did not use violence or force; the term “pedophile” fell out of favor, and the system saw most offenders as amenable to treatment, and recidivism studies continued to fid extremely low recidivism rates.
 However, by the 1980s, the modern era of sex abuse panic began; renewed interest in sexual abuse coincided with the rise of Moral Conservatism as well as the Feminist Movement.
 It became the one issue feminists and conservatives could agree upon.
 It is here where our modern narrative on recidivism picks up.

-“FRIGHTENING AND HIGH”
+“FRIGHTENING AND HIGH” IS THE BIG LIE

 The myth of “frightening and high” recidivism has gained a lot of attention in recent months following the oral arguments for Packingham v North Carolina, 582 US __ (2017).
 The NY Times reported the State’s lawyer, Robert C. Montgomery, stated, “This court has recognized that they have a high rate of recidivism and are very likely to do this again.”
 The Times NY stated the term “frightening and high” has been “exceptionally influential.
 It has appeared in more than 100 lower-court opinions, and it has helped justify laws that effectively banish registered sex offenders from many aspects of everyday life.”